cjimti/imti/content/post/2019-10-05-linear-algebra-07-eigenvalues-2.md

 - Linear Algebra Crash Course
 ---

-This article continues our exploration of **eigenvalues and eigenvectors**, focusing on diagonalization, computing matrix powers, and handling complex eigenvalues.
-This is part seven of our linear algebra crash course.
+This article continues the exploration of **eigenvalues and eigenvectors**, focusing on diagonalization, computing matrix powers, and handling complex eigenvalues.
+Part seven of the series.

 <!--more-->